vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

 At the end of this hands-on lab, you will be better able to design, implement and use a wide range of infrastructure management systems in Azure.

-NOTE: The setup tasks should be completed in advance of the hands-on lab to save deployment time.
+>**Note**: The setup tasks should be completed in advance of the hands-on lab to save deployment time.

 ## Overview

 Contoso Holdings is a multi-national holding company headquartered in Los Angeles, CA that owns 48 manufacturing companies located in North America, Europe and Asia.
 These companies sell their products primarily to either distributors or large retail organizations around the world.
-Contoso, as the parent company, controls the IT systems for the companies that it owns and thus runs their e-commerce based applications.
+Contoso, as the parent company, controls the IT systems for the companies that it owns and thus runs their e-commerce-based applications.
 There are about 125 of these e-commerce applications used primarily for business-to-business purchasing by corporate buyers.
 These apps provide the bulk of Contoso's 15 billion dollars in revenue per year, so they are mission critical.

 Recently Contoso has started to investigate what it would take to move from on-premises datacenters to the cloud.
 Most of their applications are ASP.NET running on Windows VMs with SQL Server in a traditional N-tier configuration.
 Their goal is to lift and shift these applications over to the cloud while gaining more control over the applications and improving their security posture.